 - What could be done to prevent similar accidents from occurring in future

 They may decide to take action against your employer, but this isn’t something you need to worry about.
 Finding a factory accident report sample online can help you to fill out your accident report – or ensure that your employer records your accident correctly, and once this has been done, it is up to the HSE or other governing body whether action is taken to investigate what has happened.

 Will I lose my job if I make a personal injury claim?

 According to statistics from 2015/16, 20% of workers injured in workplace accidents suffered handling, lifting or carrying injuries, with 19% of accidents caused by slips, trips and falls and a further 10% the result of being hit by moving objects.
 But no matter how your accident happened, if somebody else’s negligence caused your accident, you’re entitled to claim compensation within three years of your accident.
 You don’t need to worry about losing your job either, as your employer isn’t allowed to take any action like this against you simply for making a personal injury claim.
 At any rate, they will have liability insurance in place which will pay out in the event that your claim is successful, which means that they won’t be paying your claim out of their own pocket.

 Am I eligible to make a claim?

 The best way to find out if you could claim compensation after your factory accident is to contact Accident Advice Helpline.
-You can call our freephone helpline today on 0800 689 0500 or 0333 500 0993 from a mobile to find out more about claiming on a 100% no-win, no-fee* basis.
+You can call our freephone helpline today on 0800 689 5659 to find out more about claiming on a no win no fee basis.